swo/amr_geography/README.md

 # To do

+- Send to Rene Niehus, who knows about flight data?

-## 31 May
+## 31 May (and June 11)

 1. 2-deme simulations suggest could be an important effect
-2. Power calculation and ε says maybe
+2. Power calculation and ε says maybe you could see it
 3. Looked in empirical data and found it!

+- Fig 1: 2-deme simulations
+- Fig 2: Cross-sectional data
+- Fig 3: Wilcoxon results
+- Fig 4: Interaction results

 ### Commuting & Mantel tests